Watch Taking a Sledgehammer to Bottlenecks 🎥 as Ruth & Steph show how AI actually fixes margins.

-Every inch of unused material adds up over time, especially in high-volume production.
+Every inch of unused material adds up.
+Over a year, that’s a lot of wasted profit.
 By using a calculator designed for yield optimisation, you ensure that each piece of stock is used to its fullest potential.
 This not only cuts costs but also supports sustainable practices by reducing waste.
 Imagine knowing before you even start cutting how to arrange parts for maximum output—pair that with accounting for kerf loss, and you’ve got a recipe for smarter fabrication.

 A Tool for Every Workshop